TSA Pre-Check Guide

-Given the opportunity, most travelers would skip the security line if they could.
+Given the opportunity, most travelers prefer to get through TSA lines faster.
 The TSA provides just such an opportunity with TSA Precheck.

 What is TSA Precheck?

-TSA Precheck is a trusted traveler program that lets low-risk travelers move quickly through security.
+TSA Precheck is a membership program that grants low-risk travelers access to streamlined security lines at hundreds of U.S. airports.
 The program is available to U.S. citizens, lawful permanent residents, and international citizens participating in the Global Entry trusted traveler program.

 Benefits of TSA Precheck

-To begin a TSA precheck application, go to the TSA Precheck webpage and fill out the application form.
-Once your application is complete, you’ll need to make an appointment with the nearest TSA Precheck enrollment center.
+To begin a TSA precheck application, go to the TSA Precheck webpage, choose an enrollment provider, and fill in the application form.
+Once your application is complete, you’ll need to make an appointment with the nearest enrollment center.
 You’ll receive an email confirming your appointment date.

 A TSA Precheck application appointment takes approximately ten minutes.
 Bring a valid photo ID and proof of citizenship or immigration documentation.
 You’ll be fingerprinted, asked a few questions, and undergo a background check.